 We subscribe to over 42,000 unique electronic journals.

-There are so many places to search for information to include in your academic work, it can often be difficult to know where to start.
-This resource explores the strengths and weaknesses of Google, Google Scholar, subject databases and Library Search, enabling you to make an informed choice when selecting where to search for information
+This resource explores Google, Google Scholar, subject databases and Library Search, highlighting their strengths and weaknesses to enable you to make an informed choice when selecting where to search for information.

 View all workshops and online resources in this area on the